Japanese Input Method

 What is Full-Width, Half-Width

 Each character in Japanese and Chinese is a square.
 Text is aligned vertically, forming a grid.
-But when English or western text is mixed in, that breaks the alignment, because the size of English alphabets are not squares.
+But when English text is mixed in, that breaks the alignment, because the size of English alphabets are not squares.

 So, there's the idea of Full-Width Characters for English alphabet, digits, and punctuations, where each character has the same width as the square, so that the text has columns aligned.